xavdid/advent-of-code/solutions/2020/day_16/README.md

 The oddest part of this prompt is the unusual input structure.
 After that, it's pretty straightforward.

 First, we look at the requirements block.
 Each row follows the format `NAME: A-B or C-D`.
-Givne it's rigid structure, we'll be relying on `stirng.split` to parse data for storage.
+Given it's rigid structure, we'll be relying on `string.split` to parse data for storage.
 What exactly are we storing though?
 Later we'll need to be able to quickly tell whether or not a value is between those two numbers.
 Off the top of my head, I had two ideas:

 - a nameless lambda function once we've parsed out both `int`s, we could return `lambda v: a <= v <= b`
 - a 2-tuple of the low and high values.
-I could check that values are betwen those with a similar approach to the function
+I could check that values are between those with a similar approach to the function

 Both of those would work, but there's an even better option: Python's `range`.
 The range object can check if a number is in its bounds, and it does so [very quickly](https://stackoverflow.com/a/30081318/1825390).
 Sounds like a great way to store this info: